Updated March 24, 2020

 Australia’s coast is the final resting place of over 11,000 shipwrecks – roughly one wreck for every three kilometres of coastline.
-And Victoria’s City of Rayville is one of 14 wrecks whose stories will feature in the touring panel exhibition Submerged – Stories of Australia’s Shipwrecks uncovering Australia’s rich shipwreck history which will be available to view at selected libraries in coming months.
+And Victoria’s City of Rayville is one of 14 wrecks whose stories will feature in the touring panel exhibition Submerged – Stories of Australia’s Shipwrecks uncovering Australia’s rich shipwreck history.

 Submerged - Stories of Australia's shipwrecks is presented by the Australian National Maritime Museum and the Australian Maritime Museums Council and is the result of a national project with workshops held across the country to develop the exhibition and to source shipwreck stories.
 68 shipwreck stories were nominated by 46 maritime museums and heritage institutions from around Australia with 14 of the most compelling stories selected to feature in the exhibition.